Understanding Pressure Injuries: The 4 Stages

 Stage three injuries may begin extending down into the tissue, showing exposed fat.
 At this stage, the injury may not even cause pain to the patient, indicating possible deep tissue damage.

-• The skin has developed a crater, and might even include visible adipose tissue.
+• Skin has developed a crater, potentially with visible adipose tissue

-• The sore is oozing clear liquid, pus or blood.
+• Sore is oozing clear liquid, pus, or blood

-• The sore may be covered by slough, but not in a way that destroys tissue visibility.
+• Sore may be covered by slough, but not in a way that obscures tissue visibility

 How to treat a stage three pressure injury

-Wound care strategies must be implemented quickly, particularly if any signs of infection are already present.
-The goal is preventing the ulcer from progressing to stage four.
-Staff should implement turning and pressure-relieving strategies to take additional pressure off of the wound, while remembering that when treating one pressure sore, they can’t give a new one opportunity to develop.
+Wound care strategies must be implemented quickly, particularly if any signs of infection are present.
+The goal is preventing progression to stage four.
+Staff should implement repositioning and pressure-relieving strategies to reduce pressure on the wound, while being careful not to create conditions for new pressure injuries to develop.

-Every hospital or health care institution has wound care strategies included in their protocols, and these should be followed with urgency.
+Every healthcare institution has wound care protocols that should be followed with urgency.
 Irrigate and properly dress the wound, and prescribe antibiotics if required.

 In a stage four pressure injury, you’ll see a marked difference from earlier stages.
 Stage four injuries are incredibly serious, and may show visible deep tissue damage, drainage, pus and a wound covered with a thin layer of eschar.
 These often become infected, and may require surgery to repair.

-• The skin has developed a crater, and the wound bed may include visible adipose tissue, muscle or bone.
+• Skin has developed a crater, with wound bed possibly including visible adipose tissue, muscle, or bone

-• The sore is oozing clear liquid, pus or blood, or showing other signs of infection.
+• Sore is oozing clear liquid, pus, or blood, or showing other signs of infection

-• The sore may show skin that has turned black with dead tissue.
+• Skin may have turned black with dead tissue

-• The sore is large, deep and noticeable and may be covered by slough or eschar.
+• Large, deep, and noticeable sore, possibly covered by slough or eschar

 How to treat a stage four pressure injury